aditya280505/Credit-Risk-Intelligence-Platform/README.md

 * Interpretable
 * Useful as a benchmark

-### 2. Random Forest
+## 2. Random Forest

-An ensemble tree-based algorithm capable of capturing non-linear relationships and feature interactions.

-**Advantages:**

-* Handles non-linear patterns
+Random Forest is an ensemble learning algorithm based on multiple decision trees.

+It can capture:

+* Non-linear relationships
-* Captures feature interactions
+* Feature interactions
-* Works well with structured data
+* Complex patterns in structured data
-* Provides feature importance

-### 3. XGBoost
+## 3. XGBoost

-A gradient-boosting algorithm designed for high-performance classification on structured/tabular datasets.
+XGBoost is a gradient-boosting algorithm designed for high-performance classification on structured/tabular datasets.

-**Advantages:**

-* Strong predictive performance
+It is useful for:

-* Handles complex relationships
+* Complex relationships
-* Captures non-linear patterns
+* Non-linear patterns
+* Feature interactions
-* Effective for tabular machine learning
+* Large tabular datasets

 ---

-## 📈 Model Performance
+# 📈 Model Performance

 The models were evaluated on the held-out test dataset.